-Particulars Criteria Provision Standard asset The asset in respect of which, no default in repayment of principal or payment of interest is perceived and which does not disclose any problem nor carry more than normal risk attached to the business.
-Sub-standard assets An asset for which, interest/principal payment has remained overdue for more than 3 months and less than 12 months.
+Particulars Criteria Provision Standard asset "The asset in respect of which, no default in repayment of principal or payment of interest is perceived and which does not disclose any problem nor carry more than normal risk attached to the business. loan portfolio of standard Sub-standard assets An asset for which, interest/principal payment has remained overdue for more than 3 months and less than 12 months.
 Loss assets An asset for which, interest/principal payment has remained overdue for a period of 12 months or more.

-The Company's portfolio is classified under stage 1 and there is no significant difference in provision made as per RBI prudential norm and IndAS-109 hence requisite disclosure has not been given.
+The Company's portfolio is classified under stage 1 and there is no significant difference in provision made as per RBI prudential norm and IndAS-109 hence requisite disclosure has not given.
+It is considered as ECL Provision or RBI Norms whichever is higher.

-o) Foreign Currency Transactions
+m) Foreign Currency Transactions